 - How we protect your personal data;

-- How and where you can submit complaints;
+- How and where to file a complaint;

-1. For what purpose(s) do we process your data?
+1. What do we process your data for?

-3. For what purpose(s) do we process your data?
+3. On what basis do we process your data?

-4. Which of your data do we process?
+4. What data of yours do we process?